Is teeth whitening safe?

 At-home whitening kits have become increasingly popular and effective.
 Most larger pharmacies and supermarkets now stock a range of options allowing you to whiten your teeth at home for a low price.

-"There are many over-the-counter teeth whitening products available on the high street which are not illegal to buy, but regulations state these can only contain up to 0.1% hydrogen peroxide (the whitening agent) which is too low to have any noticeable effect on the colour of your teeth," says Patel.
+"There are many over-the-counter teeth whitening products available on the high street which are not illegal to buy.
+However, European regulations state these can only contain up to 0.1% of whitening agent (hydrogen peroxide) which is too low to have any noticeable effect on the colour of your teeth," says Patel.

 Whilst they won't be as effective as professional teeth whitening, these over-the-counter products are safe when used as instructed.
-There is some risk that since this type of whitening isn't carried out by a professional, whitening substances may come into contact with gums or cause damage or sensitivity.
+There's also a chance that since this type of whitening isn't carried out by a professional, whitening substances may come into contact with gums or cause damage or sensitivity.

 However, there are serious risks involved in buying unregulated products in that you may not know for certain the ingredients or concentration of the product.
 Lots of fake products claim to offer miraculous results, but these aren't usually real and could cause major damage.